mahmoud/clastic/docs/tutorial-part2.rst

-This is a very simple application that doesn't do anything that wasn't covered in the first part of the tutorial.
+This is a very simple application that doesn't do anything that wasn't covered in the :doc:`first part of the tutorial <tutorial>`.
 Apart from the static assets, the application has only one route. and its endpoint provides an initial context for the given template.